MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Background

-\textbf{Information Bottleneck (IB).} The IB concepts were first proposed in~\cite{DBLP:journals/corr/physics-0004057} and further developed for deep learning in~\cite{7133169, DBLP:journals/corr/Shwartz-ZivT17}.
-It has been widely used to improve adversarial robustness~\cite{10207164,DBLPconficlrAlemiFD017,9414151,NEURIPS2021_055e31fa}.
-IB describes the generalization of a deep neural network in two phases: 1) empirical error minimization (ERM) and 2) representation compression.
-For a network with input $x$ and label $y$, there is an intermediate representation $t_l$ for each layer $l$, i.e., the output of $l$-th layer.
-The IB principle aims to keep more relevant information in $t_l$ about target $y$ while decreasing the irrelevant information about input $x$.
-The information between intermediate representation $t_l$ and input $x$ or label $y$ is quantified by MI, denoted by $I$.
+The IB concepts were first proposed in~\cite{DBLP:journals/corr/physics-0004057} and further developed for deep learning in~\cite{7133169, DBLP:journals/corr/Shwartz-ZivT17}.
+IB describes the generalization of a deep network in two phases: 1) empirical error minimization (ERM) and 2) representation compression~\cite{DBLP:journals/corr/Shwartz-ZivT17}.
+For a network with input $x$ and label $y$, there is an intermediate representation $t_l$ for each layer $l$, i.e., the output of the $l$-th layer.
+The IB principle aims to keep more relevant information in $t_l$ about the target $y$ while decreasing the irrelevant information about the input $x$.
+The information between intermediate representation $t_l$ and input $x$ or label $y$ is quantified by MI, denoted by $I(\cdot)$.
+During neural network training, in the ERM phase, the model increases shared information between $t_l$ with respect to both $x$ and $y$.
+Afterward, in the compression phase, the model decreases information contained in $t_l$ about $x$ but preserves (or even increases) information about $y$.
+The reduction of $I(x,t_l)$ can be interpreted as a way of reducing noise or compressing irrelevant or redundant features in $x$.
+At the end of the training, the model strikes a trade-off that maximizes $I(y,t_l)$ and minimizes $I(x,t_l)$.
+Formally, the IB minimizes the following Lagrangian: